Epistemic Rigour in the Age of AI

 Consilium Protocol

 Open specification for structured multi-model deliberation.
-Research paper on arXiv.
+Research paper published on Zenodo, arXiv pending.
 The protocol is open.
 The platform is the product.

 consiliaproject.org